Distribution of earnings

 Data source

-ONS, Annual Survey of Hours and Earnings (ASHE).
+Office for National Statistics, Annual Survey of Hours and Earnings (ASHE)

 Time period